c00lgat/OBSIDIAN/Basic Command Syntax.md

 give all rwx perms to the dir: chmod 777 imrandir create 3 files in that dir: touch a b c
 Logging as another user and trying to delete the imrandir directory will result in deleting it.

+Now, becoming root and assigning sticky bit permission to \/allinone dir: `chmod +t /allinone`

+Become user and create a dir inside of \/allinone
+Give all rwx perms to that dir
+Create 3 files in that dir: touch a b c
+Become another user again and try to delete that dir We wont be able to delete the directory.

+---